 When you see that other person’s remarks about your preference comes out of ignorance or lack of education, don’t try to lecture them.
 Show them.

 If you feel comfortable with spending time with said person, invite them to eat with you.
-Whether it is a home-cooked meal or a quick lunch at your favorite falafel place, giving a sceptic a chance to have a taste of your everyday life can often result in a better acceptance for what you do and how you lead your life.
+Whether it is a home-cooked meal or a quick lunch at your favorite falafel place, giving a skeptic a chance to have a taste of your everyday life can often result in a better acceptance for what you do and how you lead your life.
 It’s a friendly way to defuse a situation that could easily ruin your socializing experience.

 3. Don’t tell anybody or lie